nirv-ai/docs/cfssl/README.md

 # create 10 will create 10 new certs starting at 0
 ## e.g. if you want 10 and 5 already exist
 # create 10 will create 5 additional certs in index order (0-9) filling in any gaps
-# that way you can delete cert at index 3 (e.g. its been compromised)
+# that way you can delete cert at index X (e.g. its been compromised) and it will be recreated
-# invoke create 10 (because you need a total of 10)
-# but only cert at index 3 will be created (wont disturb any existing certs)

 ### SERVER CERT
-# create 1 server cert and save as server-0[-key].{pem,csr}
+# create 1 server cert and save as server-0{-key}.{pem,csr}
 create server
 # create arbitrary amount of server certs using above vars
 create server 7